Welcome

 Joint Tenancy

 Joint tenancy is distinguished by the right of survivorship: when one joint tenant dies, their interest passes automatically to the surviving joint tenant(s).
-This feature makes joint tenancy a popular choice for co-owners who want their interest to pass outside of probate.
+This happens outside probate and cannot be defeated by will.

 Key Term: Joint Tenancy

 A form of concurrent ownership where co-owners hold equal, undivided interests with a right of survivorship.
-Upon death of one joint tenant, their interest passes to the surviving joint tenant(s).
+Upon the death of one joint tenant, their interest passes automatically to the surviving joint tenant(s).

 Key Term: Right of Survivorship